Brew Guide

 Both farms are paid over “fair trade” price so that they can reinvest both into their farms + their communities, nurturing a next generation that navigate an ever changing world.

-Come try out how these beans work together, with tasting notes developed of: hazelnut, nectarine, graham cracker + baker’s chocolate
+Come try out how these beans work together, with tasting notes developed of: hazelnut, honey, peach, golden apple, and dark chocolate

 The Pour-over V60 12oz.